rpires71/milestone1/README.md

 **Tasks**

-- [ ] Add list format or structured layout for formal credentials.
+- [ ] Add tile format or structured grid layout for formal credentials.
-- [ ] Label each entry: “Qualification – Institution – Year”.
+- [ ] Label each entry: "Qualification – Institution".
-- [ ] Include section for recent CPD (e.g. National College, BCS).
+- [ ] Include section for CPD.
-- [ ] Add link: “View Full CV” or “Explore Teaching Experience”.
+- [ ] Add link: "Download CV" or "Explore Teaching Experience".
 - [ ] Feature quick-access menu links to other pages.
 - [ ] Implement responsive navigation using HTML/CSS or Bootstrap.